-The following sets forth the definitions of certain terms used in the Indenture and Service Agreement and elsewhere in this Official Statement, and a summary of certain provisions of the Indenture and Service Agreement.
-Capitalized terms used herein but not defined herein shall have the meanings set forth in the forepart of this Official Statement.
+The following sets forth the definitions of certain terms used in the Indenture and Service Agreement and elsewhere in this Official Statement, and a summary of certain provisions of the Indenture and the Service Agreement.
+Reference should be made to the full texts of the Indenture and the Service Agreement for a complete statement of all of these provisions and other provisions.
+Copies of the Indenture and the Service Agreement may be obtained from the Trustee.
+Capitalized terms used but not defined herein shall have the meanings set forth in the forepart of this Official Statement.